Kindly sponsored by

 The type var. fulva (with stipules adnate to petioles) is apparently very rare in cultivation.
 A young plant at Quarryhill Botanical Garden, California, grown from Yunnanese seed in 1999, seems to belong here.
 A specimen at Tregrehan, Cornwall is yet to flower in the open garden (T. Hudson pers. comm.
 2022).

 Michelia calcicola C.Y.
 Wu ex Y.W.
 Law & Y.F.
 Wu

-Some confusion has arisen over the erroneous use in Kunming Botanical Garden and in literature (for example, in Hunt 1998) of the name Michelia xanthantha for this plant.
-Dick Figlar writes (pers. comm 2007): ‘The true Magnolia xanthantha (C.Y.
+Taxonomic note Some confusion has arisen over the erroneous use in Kunming Botanical Garden and in literature (for example Hunt 1998) of the name Michelia xanthantha for this plant.
+Dick Figlar writes (pers. comm.
+2007): ‘The true Magnolia xanthantha (C.Y.
 Wu ex Y.W.
 Law) Figlar has glabrous leaves and buds with yellowish flowers of only six tepals.
 This is different from the very hairy leaves, buds, and stems of M. fulva var. calcicola, which also has nine-tepalled flowers.
 Sima Yongkang has not been able to find a living plant of the M. xanthantha but he believes that it probably belongs with M. martinii whose description it closely resembles.
 Whatever it is, it is not in cultivation outside of China, and may not even be in cultivation there!’